nwad123/A-star_Global_Router/README.md

 1. This was written for a project for my VLSI Design Automation class at Utah State.

-2. Most of the code was preprovided to me, I wrote the logic in the [MazeRouter](src/MazeRouter.cpp) file, and I also wrote the fixed vector class in the [detail header](src/detail.h).
+2. Most of the code was pre-provided to me, I wrote the A\* search logic in the [MazeRouter](src/MazeRouter.cpp) file, and I also wrote the fixed vector class in the [detail header](src/detail.h).
 I adjusted a few functions in [SimpleGR](src/SimpleGR.h), but most of it is unchanged.

-3. Because this was an assignment and we were supposed to contain most of our changes to MazeRouter.cpp, I used a lot of lambda functions to bundle up functionality.
+3. Because this was an assignment and we were supposed to contain most of our changes to MazeRouter.cpp, I used a lot of lambda functions to bundle up functionality in a single function.
 I don't know if this a good practice, and it makes the `routeMaze` function pretty long, but it kept most of my changes inside of the MazeRouter.cpp file.

+## Purpose

+The purpose of this lab was to implement a 3-dimensional A\*.

 ## Installation